When You Arrive At North Eastern Community Hospital

 During your stay you will be guided by our midwives in techniques for bathing, dressing and settling your baby.
 Our midwives will also assist and support you to establish the feeding method of your choice for your baby.

-Postnatal education sessions are held on Tuesday and Friday mornings and you are encouraged to attend as these meetings are very beneficial for new mothers.
+Postnatal education sessions are held on Tuesday and Friday mornings (COVID rules apply) and you are encouraged to attend as these meetings are very beneficial for new mothers.

 Although the hospital has facilities to lock items away, we encourage you to leave anything of value at home.
 North Eastern Community Hospital is unable to accept responsibility for the loss of valuables or money.

-North Eastern Community Hospital welcomes visitors to the hospital and recognizes their importance to our patients.
+North Eastern Community Hospital welcomes visitors to the hospital and recognises their importance to our patients.

 However, in the Maternity Unit we do not encourage visits to be made outside of visiting hours (excluding husbands/partners and siblings).
 Our visiting hour’s policy allows our mothers: